-Yamaha has unveiled the latest addition to its hugely popular THR line of desktop amps, the THR30IIA.
+Yamaha has unveiled the latest addition to its hugely popular THR line of desktop practice amps, the THR30IIA.

-Packing 30 watts of power, the THR30IIA is built for acoustic guitar players, and packs three microphone models – dynamic, tube and condenser – and a number of onboard effects, including compression, chorus, delay and reverb.
+Packing 30 watts of power, the THR30IIA acoustic amp is built for acoustic guitar players, and packs three microphone models – dynamic, tube and condenser – and a number of onboard effects, including compression, chorus, delay and reverb.
 The reverb, and the amp's audio playback feature, utilize Yamaha's Extended Stereo Technology (EST), resulting in a "more immersive" listening experience.

 The amp also features a Yamaha D-PRE microphone preamp, a dedicated mode for nylon-string guitars and a multipurpose flat setting.
 Three-band equalization and a specially designed playback system to optimize sound quality through the amp's two 3.5" speakers also come aboard.